 minitime – website with family travel advice and reviews

 Money Saver India August, 2013

-Katze -Travel in the Western United States October, 2012
+Katze October, 2012 – France-based website about travel in the Western United States

 National Geographic Traveller May, 2012

 David Whelan April, 2012 – a legal and tech expert who wrote about his family’s trip

 nos cinco pelo mundo January, 2011 – Brazil-based blog about family of 5 travel